 First, zest the fruit.
 I don’t have a zester, so I just use a thin, sharp paring knife to cut the peel away from the white inner pith, and then mince the peels.
 Mince the ginger – no need to peel it in this recipe.

 Juice the unpeeled fruit and set it aside.
 I put the mushy leftover fruit into a jar and covered it with white vinegar to make a citrus cleanser.

 Measure the amount of juice, and pour it into a saucepan.
 Double that measurement and add that amount of sugar to the pan.
 (1 cup of juice = 2 cups sugar)

 Add the minced ginger and peels to the pan and stir.
 Bring it to a boil over medium heat, and then simmer on low until peels begin to look translucent.

-Remove the pan from heat for about 10 minutes, and strain.
+Remove the pan from the heat for about 10 minutes and strain.
 Pour the syrup into a glass bottle, label it, and once cool, store it in the fridge.

 Now…since we haven’t yet thrown anything away, I am loathe to toss these sugared peels.
 They aren’t cut thick enough or simmered long enough to make candied peels, so what?